trapgar/unreal-thirdpersonshooter/README.md

 ## Getting Started
 1. Download & install [Visual Studio Code](https://code.visualstudio.com/download) and [Unreal Engine](https://www.unrealengine.com/en-US/download)
+2. Install Git LFS with `> git lfs install`
-2. Clone the repo
+3. Clone the repo
-3. Launch the Unreal editor by double+clicking on the `.uproject` file in `File Explorer` or by launching the editor directly
+4. Launch the Unreal editor by double+clicking on the `.uproject` file in `File Explorer` or by launching the editor directly
-4. `Edit > Editor Preferences... > Source Code`
+5. `Edit > Editor Preferences... > Source Code`
-5. Change the `Source Code Editor` to `Visual Studio Code`
+6. Change the `Source Code Editor` to `Visual Studio Code`
-6. `Tools > Refresh Visual Studio Code Project`
+7. `Tools > Refresh Visual Studio Code Project`
-7. Close out the Unreal editor
+8. Close out the Unreal editor
-8. Open the newly created `.code-workspace` file in the root of the project
+9. Open the newly created `.code-workspace` file in the root of the project
-9. `Ctrl+Shift+D` to show the `Run and Debug` clover
+10. `Ctrl+Shift+D` to show the `Run and Debug` clover
-10. Select `Launch ThirdPersonShooterEditor (Development)`
+11. Select `Launch ThirdPersonShooterEditor (Development)`
-11. `F5` to launch the Unreal editor with the VS Code debugger attached!
+12. `F5` to launch the Unreal editor with the VS Code debugger attached!

 ### Tips and Tricks
 C++ intellisense is borderline-useless with Unreal projects.
 Might be size, idk.
 Anyways, I mainly use `Search (Ctrl+F)` to find variable references.